 Date & Venue: 8–12 December; University of Melbourne, Victoria, Australia.

-This is a joint Australia–New Zealand meeting, incorporating the 2014 Australian Mathematical Society meeting and the 2014 New Zealand Mathematics Colloquium.
+This is a joint Australia–New Zealand meeting, incorporating the 58th Annual Meeting of the Australian Mathematical Society and the 2014 New Zealand Mathematics Colloquium.

 - Rosalind Archer (University of Auckland, NZ)